 - A safer way to train (I say this because you’re mainly manipulating your bodyweight in space and not other heavy objects but anything, when done incorrectly or in a stupid manner, can be dangerous);

 - Incredibly FUN – you’ll be moving your body around through cool movement patterns and learning cool and challenging skills like muscle-ups, one arm push up, handstand push-ups, front and back levers, etc…

 - It can be hard to get started as a beginner especially if you’re not knowledgeable enough on how to increase exercise difficulties and so on…

 I hope that after reading through this article you have learned that it is entirely possible to build muscle and strength just by using your own bodyweight alone and that lifting weights is not the only option you have if you want to build an amazing physique.

 I hope I have provided you with enough valuable information for you to take action and start your bodyweight training journey!

-Keep in mind to ALWAYS use clean form, full range of motion and make sure to always work at an intensity that is appropriate to your current level of fitness/strength.
+Keep in mind to ALWAYS use the clean form, full range of motion, and make sure to always work at an intensity that is appropriate to your current level of fitness/strength.